alexandrulita91/maze-v0/README.md

 - `pipenv sync`

 ## How to run it
+You can run the script using the following command:
-Execute `pipenv run python q-learning.py` command to run the script.
+- `pipenv run python q-learning.py`